Forensic arts: Types of forensic arts and methods

-Composite Sketching
+Composite sketching

 Composite sketching is arguable the most fundamental example of forensic art.
-Louis Gibson, the most successful forensic artist leading to identify 750+ criminals, does composite drawings of perpetrators using a witnesses description.
+Lois Gibson, the most successful forensic artist leading to identify 750+ criminals, does composite drawings of perpetrators using a witnesses description.
 The first steps to making a sketch is to talk to a witness or victim.
 Interviewing the witness is half the job because they often want to forget the event due to trauma, so forensic artist must be gentle enough to coax descriptions out of the witness.
 When drawing, the artist ask for details, such as the hair color and style, eye shape and color, the shape and proportion of the nose and the mouth, and any particular facial expression.
-The artist usually will have a catalogue of visual aids that have individual parts of a persons face, with the most common being the FBI Facial Identification Catalogue.
+The artist usually will have a catalogue of visual aids that have individual parts of a person's face, with the most common being the FBI Facial Identification Catalogue.
 Next are any hairstyles, tattoos, scars, and clothes from the shoulders up.
-Clothing is usually remembered more than the face, and sometimes unique accessories like glasses or a bright hoodie can lead to a persons arrest.
+Clothing is usually remembered more than the face, and sometimes unique accessories like glasses or a bright hoodie can lead to a person's arrest.
 While the artist ask for some specifics, they tend to leave the drawing rather vague, as more calls and hints are made if the sketch kind of resembles a person than if it were to be an exact match to the person.
 Throughout the process, a suggestion about the look of the person being drawn must never be made.
 Some common drawing mistakes made by beginners are the shading of the nose, giving it depth, and the shape of the eyes.
 While it started out with a pencil and piece of paper, which some people still use, there is now also the option of using tablets or touchpads with a wireless pen.
-Around 10%-30% of sketches actually lead to a suspects capture.
+Around 10%-30% of sketches actually lead to a suspect's capture.
 While composite sketching may be helpful in identifying some people, it cannot be used in court as a piece of evidence, and the same goes for other facial recreations.